jingxiangmo/prompts-for-mcgill/README.md

 **Teaching Concepts**
 > Help me study for a software systems exam.
 Please always explain in concise and accurate terms.
 Always elim5.
 Always format the tables and charts nicely.

-Following usecase: "What is the memory hierarchy?"
+Following usecase: "What is memory hierarchy?"

 **Summarizing lecture notes**
 > Summarize and explain the terms to me elim5: